 8. Sustainable development in China: a commitment for the future

 a.
-Eco-responsible economic growth
+Environmentally responsible economic growth

 b.
 Ambitious environmental policies